HusseinBakri/Hannibal/README.md

 ```
 This will start installing the packages.
 You will be asked which Web Server is to be used.
 Choose apache2 and follow along.

-Now  for the Nginx server and the folks who are in love with it, Hannibal itself without its backend (backend of decimated models) works gracefully with this web server but not Omeka (the backend of Hannibal and WBVM).
-Omeka needs the Apache Rewrite rules to work and access .htaccess files.
+Now  for the Nginx server and the folks who want to use it, Hannibal itself without its backend (backend of decimated models) works gracefully with this web server but not Omeka (the backend of Hannibal and WBVM).
+Omeka needs the Apache Rewrite rules to work and to access the .htaccess files.
 I tried to create a solution for nginx following material online but to no avail.
+So the only way to make the system work with with Apache web server.

 For Omeka to work gracefully with Apache Web Server you need to enable mod_rewrite in Apache.
 ```